-ECM 2480 Screenwriting (4)
+ECM 2480 Screenwriting (H) (4)

+Offered: Spring 2024

-Prerequisite: ECM 1120 or equivalent Offered: Periodically based on student need as well as other tools of the trade, such as screenplay format, the rudiments of classical story structure, and the essentials of writing with an eye on economy and the cinematic.
+This course covers the most important aspects of the art and craft of writing for the screen.
+Topics include techniques for generating ideas; for creating conflict; for structuring scenes and producing strong characters; as well as other tools of the trade, such as screenplay format, the rudiments of classical story structure, and the essentials of writing with an eye on economy and the cinematic.
 Students will write their own original screenplays as well as analyze existing samples of the form.